Nefomemes/Kylebot/readme.md

 ## Legal Mumbo Jumbo

 <p> This is an unnoficial Call of Duty: Modern Warfare roleplay Discord bot.
-Some assets used here are property of Activision and Infinity Ward.
-Neither Discord, Activision, nor Infinity Ward are or was sponsoring or endorsing, or supporting this bot.</p>
+Due to the in-development nature of this project, some assets used here are property of Activision and Infinity Ward and some of them are meant as a placeholder.
+Neither Discord, Activision, nor Infinity Ward are or was sponsoring or endorsing, or supporting this project.</p>

 <p>This bot is made by Nefomemes and was licensed under the MIT Lisence.</p>